The different seasons

 Skua Species

-South Polar (inc Dark Morph), Arctic and Long-tailed Skua
+South Polar Skua (inc dark morph), Long-tailed Skua, and Arctic Skua

 Other Seabird Species

-Little Penguin, Australasian Gannet, Grey Noddy (Ternlet), White-fronted and Caspian Tern, Red-billed and Black-backed Gull.
-Also Pied, Black, Little Pied and Little Black Shag.
+Little Penguin, Australasian Gannet, Grey Noddy (Ternlet), White-fronted Tern, Caspian Tern, Red-billed Gull, Southern Black-backed Gull, Pied Shag, Black Shag, Little Pied Shag and Little Black Shag.

 * means a species has only been seen once.